NJUPT-NYR/SOPT/docs/API.md

 **Comment**

 Sign up.
 Default rank is first rank.

+Warning: invitation code will be used if it is valid even email is in the whitelist.

 ### /api/user/login
 **Type**: POST